Altinity/clickhouse-regression/ssl_keeper/Readme_ssl_fips.md

 ### ClickHouse Server Configuration

 Required server configuration changes including the following.
-These settings are by convention stored in /etc/clickhouse-server/config.xml /etc/clickhouse-server/config.d/.
+These settings are by convention stored in `/etc/clickhouse-server/config.xml` and `/etc/clickhouse-server/config.d/`.
 Disable all ports not in the FIPS-Compatible Network Protocol list, including the following.
-Comment them out and ensure they are not present in preprocessed_config.xml.
+Comment them out and ensure they are not present in `preprocessed_config.xml`.

 * ClickHouse HTTP port
 * ClickHouse TCP port
 * Interserver HTTP port